-On the arrival of the Winter Solstice, Yule is observed.
+On the arrival of the Winter Solstice, we observe Yule.

 Also known as Jul, Yule predates the Christmas holiday by thousands of years.
-There is some debate as to the origin of the word Yule.
-Some linguists suggest the word is derived from “Iul,” the Anglo-Saxon word for wheel.
+Linguists debate the origin of the word of the word Yule.
+Some suggest the word is derived from “Iul,” the Anglo-Saxon word for wheel.
 This makes a connection to a Celtic calendar, the Wheel of the Year.
-In the Norse culture, “Jul” refers to the god, Odin.
+However, in the Norse culture, “Jul” refers to the god, Odin.
 Odin was celebrated during Yule as well.